Seminar: From Digital Analytics to Communication Action – DIGI 825

 Textbook readings and lecture presentations

-Discussion boards are collaborative learning experiences.
-Therefore, students will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be supported by reading and study materials, pertinent examples, and thoughtful analysis.
-Each thread must be at least 600 words.
-In addition to the thread, students are required to reply to 2 other classmates’ threads.
-Each reply must be at least 450 words.
+Each thread must be at least 400 words.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads.
+Each reply must be at least 200 words.

 The research concept is a one-paragraph statement of the projected focal point of the research, the grounding worldview, and the basic research method (quantitative, qualitative or mixed-methods).